 Dallas Willard reminds us that Jesus tells us to take his yoke upon us, learn from him, and we will find rest for our souls (Matthew 11:28-30).
-This does not mean that if we just connect to God, He will … Read more
+This does not … Read more

 The work of Dallas Willard has been a great source of understanding for me in this.
 Willard draws from Aristotelian ideas of virtue formation to help us do this.
 For Aristotle, one of the key means to become a virtuous person is to do the things that virtuous people do.
 As Christians, if we want to see the world as the Triune God does, then we should try to do the things that Jesus did.

 With Christians, Dallas Willard made the case in multiple places that discipleship is too often treated as an optional good for those who are really committed.
 The mindset is that actually living out the principles of the Sermon on the Mount are only for those “super-Christians”, clergy, or even no one, showing us how far we are from God.